anxinzhou/helloworld-blockchain-dapp/README.md

-# class-demo
+# Hello-world blockchain dapp

-simple erc20 token application example
+A client-server application based on blockchain and erc20 token.